fakemaria/qa_technical_challenge/README.md

 results can be seen in: https://cloud.cypress.io/projects/8bqc3b/runs?branches=%5B%5D&committers=%5B%5D&flaky=%5B%5D&page=1&status=%5B%5D&tags=%5B%5D&timeRange=%7B%22startDate%22%3A%221970-01-01%22%2C%22endDate%22%3A%222038-01-19%22%7D

 # Git Commands
-During the whole exercise, I use source control GUI on VS Code.
+During the whole exercise, I use source control GUI on VS Code and Github Dersktop
 However, these are the commands to use git from command line

 To set up the project: